rsyncOSX/RsyncUI/README.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RsyncOSX)](https://github.com/rsyncOSX/RsyncSwiftUI/blob/master/Licence.MD)

 The code is in development and may be unstable.
-For more info about the development and the progress, please check [the todo list](https://rsyncui.netlify.app/post/todo/).

 The development commenced in December 2020 and RsyncUI will be relased sometime before summer 2021.
 The next version is build for **macOS Big Sur** and later only.
 The name of the next version is **RsyncUI**.
 Because it is built for macOS Big Sur and later, it will be released as a new appliction and not replace the current version of RsyncOSX.